JakeFreise/StateMachine/README.md

 Fish AI can be found in "Scripts" folder

-Provided model is located at Scripts/Fishmodel.stmx
+Model provided to the simulator is located at Scripts/Fishmodel.stmx